-Non-financial risks include business model/strategy, internal governance, operational (including IT risks) and other risks (reputational, compliance, money laundering and financing of terrorism, and ESG).
-In general terms, these risks consist of the probability of the occurrence of negative impacts on the results or on the capital arising essentially from: (i) for business model/strategy risk - inadequate plans and strategic decisions, (ii) for internal governance - maladjustments and weaknesses in the internal governance system, in the organizational structure and in the corresponding delimitation of responsibilities; and (iii) for operational risk - operational failures, inadequacy of information and technology systems or model weaknesses.
+Non-financial risks include business model / strategy, internal governance, operational (including model, ICT and cybersecurity risks) and other risks (reputational, compliance, money laundering and financing of terrorism, and ESG).
+In general terms, these risks consist of the probability of the occurrence of negative impacts on the results or on the capital arising essentially from: (i) for business model / strategy risk - inadequate plans and strategic decisions, (ii) for internal governance - maladjustments and weaknesses in the internal governance system, in the organizational structure and in the corresponding delimitation of responsibilities; and (iii) for operational risk - operational failures, inadequacy of information and technology systems or models and cybersecurity weaknesses.